Marcus Silcock

 Isolation Collaboration

 My friend in London, Chris Gutkind, created an art project to cope with isolation and lockdown.
 Photos on a cheapo phone camera.
-Paying attention to small details around his house.
-Day to day hopes, despairs, and wonders.
-Hopefully it will displayed in a gallery sometime this year.
-It is available to view now at PERMEABLE… Read more
+Paying attention to small details around his house.… Read more.

 -